-On our quest for unique places to stop on our anniversary road trip to San Francisco, a friend recommended Solvang, California.
+On our quest for unique places to stop on our anniversary road trip to San Francisco, a friend recommended Solvang.
 After a little research, this little Danish town seemed like the perfect way to kick off our anniversary.
+Read on for things to do in Solvang, California, including where to stay and where to dine.

-Solvang may be small, but they are not lacking in hotels.
-Ranging from standard hotels rooms to individual cottages, you’ll find a room to meet all needs.
+The town may be small, but they are not lacking in hotels.
+Ranging from standard hotels rooms to individual cottages, you’ll find plenty of Solvang, California hotels to meet all of your needs.

-We stayed at the King Frederik Inn and it was perfect.
+We chose value over plush accommodations since it was just for one night.
+The King Frederik Inn won out and it was a good choice.
 Situated in the heart of town, this hotel is within walking distance of everything.

 With a lodge-like exterior, this cute hotel boasts a cozy front desk.
 I might have been cold outdoors, but a warm fire and welcoming staff greeted us.
 We arrived early, expecting to wait for our room.
 But we lucked out and checked in early.
 Although the room was nothing fancy, it was a nice size and very clean.